neptune-ai/docs/docs/getting-started/installation/index.rst

 Neptune comes with a client library |neptune-client| as well as a suite of extension libraries.

-You can also deploy Neptune on your own infrastructure.
-If you are interested in that read |deploy Neptune on-prem| guide.

 Full list of our installation guides:

 .. toctree::